 In the bachelor study Medicine the courses ‘Circulation I, II en III’ in years 1 and 2 together form the theme Circulation.
 After following these courses you will already know a lot on the anatomy and functioning of heart and vessels and on the most common cardiovascular diseases (i.e. atherosclerosis, myocardial and cerebral infarction, heart failure, arrhythmias).

-In the first two years of the master there are elective opportunities for further deepening your knowledge on a particular topic.
+In the first two years of the master there are elective opportunities (12 weeks total) for further deepening your knowledge on a particular topic.
 Moreover, the third year of the master provides you with the opportunity to follow on an elective basis medical and research internships.
 Within the Center for Circulatory Health such medical and research internship positions are always available for interested and enthusiastic master students.